cranebird/slime-reading/README.md

 (slime.el より抜粋)
 >The main features are:
 >- A socket-based communication/RPC interface between Emacs and Lisp, enabling introspection and remote development.
->- The `slime-mode' minor-mode complementing `lisp-mode'.
+>- The `slime-mode` minor-mode complementing `lisp-mode`.
 This new mode includes many commands for interacting with the Common Lisp process.
 >- A Common Lisp debugger written in Emacs Lisp.
 The debugger pops up an Emacs buffer similar to the Emacs/Elisp debugger.
 >- A Common Lisp inspector to interactively look at run-time data.
 >- Trapping compiler messages and creating annotations in the source file on the appropriate forms.